klattmose/klattmose.github.io/CookieClicker/CCSE-POCs/README.md

 More like what can't you do?
 Seriously, tell me if it can't do something you want it to do.
 Just make an issue [here](https://github.com/klattmose/klattmose.github.io/issues).

 CCSE puts mod hooks in most of the functions in the game, as well as adds some helper functions to make soem things a little easier.
-Here's a quick list of some of the features
+Here's a quick and incomplete list of some of the features.

 ### Menu functions